KDN (San Francisco)

-KDN was a short-lived San Francisco radio station, licensed to the Leo J. Meyberg Company and located at the Fairmont Hotel.
+KDN was a short-lived radio station in San Francisco, licensed to the Leo J. Meyberg Company and located at the Fairmont Hotel.
 It was issued its first license in December 1921 and deleted a year and one half later.

 History

 6XG

-Although KDN was first licensed as a broadcasting station in late 1921, this was actually a relicensing and continuation of operations begun under an Experimental license, 6XG, issued to the Leo J. Meyberg Company a few months earlier.
+Although KDN was first licensed as a broadcasting station in late 1921, this was actually a relicensing and continuation of operations begun under an Experimental license, 6XG, (Note: The "6" in 6XG's call sign indicated that the station was located in the sixth Radio Inspection district, while the "X" meant that it was operating under an Experimental license.) issued to the Leo J. Meyberg Company a few months earlier.
 The Meyberg company was an electrical parts distributor with offices in San Francisco and Los Angeles that boasted it had "the largest radio stock of the Pacific coast".
 6XG was the first of two stations established by Meyberg for providing a broadcasting service, as later that year the company began operating 6XAK (later KZC/KOG) from the Hamburger's department store in Los Angeles.

 6XG inaugurated regular programming in June, transmitting from the Fairmont Hotel on Nob Hill in San Francisco, using a wavelength of 350 meters (857 kHz) and initially employing a 10 watt transmitter.
 The station adopted an ambitious programming schedule.
 By late summer, it was broadcasting daily, except Sunday, concerts from 4:30-5:30 p.m., plus evening concerts Monday, Thursday and Sunday from 7:45-9:00 p.m.
 Included with these programs were "the usual press and baseball schedule, as well as weather reports and stock quotations".
 In the late fall a few modifications in the schedule were reported, most notably the addition of a daily, except Sunday, broadcast from 7:45-8:00 p.m.